Continuous Advisory

 How do you handle Treaty of Waitangi obligations as they evolve?

-Treaty obligations in the AI context are developing through case law, government policy, and frameworks like Te Mana Raraunga.
-We track these developments and advise on their implications for your AI governance.
+Treaty of Waitangi obligations in the AI context are developing through multiple channels: case law that tests Crown obligations in digital contexts, government policy that extends Treaty principles to technology deployment, and frameworks like Te Mana Raraunga that advance Māori data sovereignty at a practical level.
+We track these developments and advise on their implications for your governance.
 When new precedents or guidance emerge, we assess the impact on your current practices and recommend adjustments.
-Quarterly briefings include a dedicated Treaty and Maori data sovereignty section.

 What happens when voluntary NZ guidance becomes mandatory regulation?

-This transition is exactly why continuous advisory exists.
-We monitor policy signals that indicate movement toward mandatory requirements.
-When the shift happens, organisations on advisory already have governance aligned to the voluntary principles, meaning the transition to compliance is an update rather than a rebuild.
-We help you assess gaps against the new mandatory requirements, adjust your framework, and prepare evidence of compliance.
+When the shift happens, organisations on advisory already have governance aligned to the voluntary OECD AI Principles, meaning the transition to mandatory compliance is an update rather than a rebuild.
+We help you assess gaps, adjust your approach, and prepare evidence of compliance that satisfies regulators from day one.

 Can advisory support our government procurement and AI evaluation processes?